joeysurfs/fps-reflex-app/README.md

 # README.md

-# Python Target Practice Game
+# FPS Reflex Application

 This project is a simple target practice game implemented in Python.
-The objective of the game is to click on randomly generated circles on the screen, with the average reaction time displayed after 20 clicks.
+The objective of the game is to click on randomly generated circles on the screen, with the average reaction time displayed after each game mode.

 ## Project Structure